plaguss/talking-python/app/README.md

-# Explore Talking Python app
+# Explore Talk Python To Me app

-It is inspired by [KnowledgeGPT](https://knowledgegpt.streamlit.app/)
+The layout is heavily inspired by [KnowledgeGPT](https://knowledgegpt.streamlit.app/).